shchodro/serverless-workshop/README.md

 16\.
 Now that you have created the TwilioProcessing function, you need to connect it to the **POST** method for your /twilio endpoint.
 Navigate back to the API Gateway console and select **POST** under the **/twilio** endpoint.

 17\.
-Return to the API Gateway console and select the "POST" method for your **/twilio** endpoint.
 On the **Method Execution** screen for the "POST" method, the "Integration Request" box should show a type of **MOCK** for your /twilio resource.

 18\.
 You will now change the **Integration Request** so that instead of integrating with a Mock integration, it will integrate with your TwilioProcessing function.
 Click **Integration Request**.
 On the Integration Request screen, change the "Integration type" radio button to **Lambda Function**.
 In the "Lambda Region" dropdown, select **us-west-2** which is the Region where your Lambda function resides.
 For the **Lambda Function**, begin typing "TwilioProcessing" and the autofill should display your function.
 Select **TwilioProcessing** from the autofill.
 Click **Save**.